peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 * The square root.
 Signals the flag FlagInvalid and returns NaN if this object is less than 0 (the square root would be a complex number, but the return value is still NaN).
-Signals FlagInvalid and returns not-a-number (NaN) if the parameter <code>ctx</code> is null or the precision is unlimited (the context's Precision property is 0).
+Signals FlagInvalid and returns not-a-number (NaN) if the parameter "ctx" is null or the precision is unlimited (the context's Precision property is 0).

 ### SquareRoot
     @Deprecated public EDecimal SquareRoot​(EContext ctx)